nicknav98/ICT-Classifer-App/README.md

 Contains classes for storing reference data:
 - `Reference` stores data of a single reference
-- `ReferenceList` stores references in a list and has a few functions for ...
+- `ReferenceList` stores references in a list and has a few functions for accessing those reference data packages and printing out the whole list.
 Probably not needed in its current implementation.
 - `ReferenceType` is an enumeration class

 See more details on classes below.